Msch0150/numishare-tools/README.md

 Namespace: nm
 Data: augustus

-This get get the preffered Label via rdf requst for http://nomisma.org/id/augustus.
-The preffered lable will be set as value and the link will substitute the {@}-field in the attributes list.
+This get get the preffered label via rdf requst for http://nomisma.org/id/augustus.
+The preffered label will be set as value and the link will substitute the {@}-field in the attributes list.

 Result:
 ```